-- 1/4 cup frozen chopped spinach (a quarter of one 10-ounce package), thawed and drained of excess water
+- 1/4 cup frozen chopped spinach, thawed and drained of excess water

-- 1 tablespoon finely chopped red bell pepper
+- 1 tablespoon finely diced red bell pepper

 - 4 tablespoons grated Asiago cheese

-Whisk the eggs, Pecorino cheese, sour cream, baking powder, salt, garlic powder and hot sauce (if using) together in a medium bowl until blended.
-Stir in the spinach, artichoke hearts and bell pepper (if using).
+In a medium bowl, whisk together the eggs, Pecorino cheese, sour cream, baking powder, salt, garlic powder and hot sauce (if using) until blended.
+Stir in the spinach, artichoke hearts and bell pepper.4.

 Divide the filling evenly between the tart pans.
-Sprinkle 1 tablespoon Asiago cheese on each tart, then gently and loosely fold the 4 corner points over the filling.
+Sprinkle 1 tablespoon Asiago cheese on each tart, then gently and loosely fold the 4 corner points over the filling.5.

 Bake for 25 minutes, until the pastry is browned and the eggs are puffy.
 Cool completely, then remove from the pans.
 Serve immediately or refrigerate in a covered container up to 4 days, or freeze up to 2 months.